spencermountain/wtf_wikipedia/tests/README.md

 # tests

-Run with `pnpm test` (offline, fast).
-Live-network tests are separate:
-`pnpm run test:network` runs `tests/fetch/*.fetch.js` — the `.fetch.js` suffix is
-what keeps them out of the default `*.test.js` glob.
+Run with `pnpm test`.
+All tests use `*.test.js`, including live Wikimedia API tests, so the suite requires network access.

-`pnpm run test:all` builds and verifies the whole workspace, including each plugin's source tests, built tests, packed consumer tests, and live API tests.
+`pnpm run test:all` builds and verifies the whole workspace, including each plugin's source and built tests.
 Use `pnpm --filter wtf-plugin-html test:all` to verify one plugin after building the core.
-Plugin network tests use `*.network.js` and `test:network`.

 ## layout